aeqz/codemirror-demo/README.md

 # CodeMirror demo

 This is a [CodeMirror](https://codemirror.net) demo for trying some configurations and customizations.
-You can try it in https://aeqz.github.io/codemirror-demo.
+You can try it [here](https://aeqz.github.io/codemirror-demo/).
 ## Requirements

 * `node` (tried with 18.12.1).